 The film strip did not have any dates but based on the "Happy Birthday" sign and the International House banner, and I deduced that the negatives are from November 1988, my fall Sophomore semester at Drew University.
 I think everyone else had left for Thanksgiving, and only my roommate and myself were left in the International House.

 Rajat Sikka was my roommate in my sophomore semesters (1987-1988) at Drew University.
 He and I roomed together because Raj insisted and I had no good reason to say no. Raj as it turned out, was a womanizing-boozing-smoking-party young man.
 Each weekend, he hooked up with a difference even while dating several others.
 I could not keep track of their names and faces, but they were always white and blond.
 Arjun was a year ahead of us, but he and Raj were inseparable.
 We spent a lot of time in the basement at the International House eating rasgulla and gulab jamun, smoking, and talking bullshit.
 Raj, Arjun and another student, Finn McClain were my ticket to all the cool weekend parties.
-I attend a few but not a lot.
-I remember when Finn hosted one party because he and Raj had made money “buying low” on Black Friday and selling high the week after.
-Black Monday was the name given to the unexpected global financial stock market crash that occurred on Friday, October 19, 1987.
+I attend a few, but not a lot.

 This might have been Jamie coming to drive me to his home for Thanksgiving.
 I remember spending at least one Thanksgiving with Jamie's family.